frankthetank001/HoNfigurator/README.md

 3. Make sure your Discord ID is provided, this is the 12 digit number found by right clicking your name in the members list in discord and selecting ``Copy ID``
 4. Select to deploy single or all servers.
 5. Servers will automatically start and you will receive a message from your bot with the next steps.
+6. Servers will be each assigned to their own CPU core, and given a ``low`` process priority unless a game is running, in which case it is set to ``high``

 #### Example: If 2 total servers selected
 This will configure and deploy 2x hon servers in the following SERVER_HOME locations: